 Unfortunately, these types of attack are happening all the time.
 Email security vendor INKY recently released a study of hijacked university accounts, highlighting thousands of attacks that evaded detection by legacy security solutions because they came from trusted university accounts and domains.
 In the study, Purdue University accounts sent the most phishing emails, with 2068 detected by INKY.
 The University of Oxford and Hunter College came in second and third, with their domains sending 714 and 709 malicious emails respectively.

 There are four main types of security solution that you can put in place to help prevent phishing and account takeover attacks.
-These are Secure Email Gateways, post-delivery protection, awareness training and multi-factor authentication.
+These are Secure Email Gateways, cloud email security, awareness training and multi-factor authentication.

 Secure Email Gateways (SEGs)

-SEGs also scan outbound email for malicious activity, so that if one of your accounts is compromised, they won’t be able to send spam or phishing emails to your partner organizations.
+SEGs also scan outbound emails for malicious activity, so that if one of your accounts is compromised, they won’t be able to send spam or phishing emails to your partner organizations.

 However, as INKY’s report highlights, university domains are widely trusted as being safe.
 Because of this, a Secure Email Gateway alone isn’t enough to protect your servers.

-Post-Delivery Protection (PDP) provides security from inside the inbox.
+Cloud email security platforms provide protection from inside the inbox.
 These solutions also scan incoming mail and use machine learning, such as digital stylometry, to detect signs of social engineering attempts.

 “Stylometry is part of a broader use of machine learning we call ‘sender profiling’,” explains Dave Baggett, CEO at INKY.
 “The idea is to maintain a model or, technically, a set of models for each email sender whose mail the solution has ever seen.
 The model is updated every time a new mail arrives from the sender, and it incorporates signals we extract from email headers and the email body.”